harness/developer-hub/docs/platform/12_Variables-and-Expressions/harness-variables.md

 ![](./static/expression-evaluator-screen.png)

-Expressions that are incorrect or which cannot be evaluated using the Execution data are highlighted in the Variable values.
-You can then switch the panel back to normal mode and correct the expression.
+Expressions that are incorrect or cannot be evaluated using the Execution data are highlighted in the **Variable** values.
+You can switch the panel back to normal mode and correct the expression.

 To test out an expression that isn't part of a variable (say, something in a script), you can create a temporary variable in the panel, assign the expression to it, and use Compiled Mode to debug it.